When You Reach Me is a Newbery Medal winning young adult book by Rebecca Stead.

-At the end, Miranda figures out the puzzle.
-The homeless man was Marcus, from the future to save Sal from his younger self.
+At the end of When You Reach Me, Miranda figures out the puzzle.
+The homeless man was Marcus, from the future, to save Sal from his younger self.
 She also finds out that Marcus and Julia ended up together for many years.
-This is revealed on a piece of paper under the mailbox which contained a drawing of Julia’s face along with the stolen house key.
-That’s why the laughing man used to lay there.
+This is revealed on a piece of paper under the mailbox, which contained a drawing of Julia’s face along with the stolen house key.
+That’s why the laughing man used to lie there.

 Miranda knows that she needs to give Marcus the letter.
 She decides to write and deliver the letter containing “the story of what happened and everything that led to it”.
 She doesn’t reveal everything that she’s discovered, but enough to help him come back and leave the notes.